Telecom Billing - Tariff Planning

-An operator may define different tariffs which can be offered to different people having different credit class.
+An operator may define different tariffs, which can be offered to different people having different credit classes.
 For example, a 5mbps data line at a cost of $100 per month can be offered to a customer having monthly income more than $1000/month and a 1mbps data line can be offered to a customer having minimum monthly income $500/month.

-All the billing systems gives option to define different credit classes which can be assigned to customers based on their credit history and income and may be based on some other parameters defined by the operator.
+All the billing systems give options to define different credit classes, which can be assigned to customers based on their credit history and income and may be based on some other parameters defined by the operator.

-All the products and services can have different tariff plans which can be offered different class of people ranging from general class to VIP class.
+All the products and services can have different tariff plans, which can be offered to different classes of people ranging from general class to VIP class.

 Parameters for Usage Charges:

 There are number of parameters, which can be used while defining usage charges.
 For example:

 Calls in daytime, usually called peak time, will be charged on higher rate and in night time, i.e., off peak time rate will be relatively low.

 If calls are terminating within the same network, usually called on-net calls, would be charged at relatively low prices.

 Calls during weekend, i.e., Sat and Sun would be charged at low prices.

 Calls to a particular destination would be charged at high prices.